 Starting as early as the 1920s, Arnold Hauser developed a "social history" of art.
 It saw the High Renaissance, with its shift to an ideal world, as already under pressure from religious and political upheavals.
 With the Reformation and Counter-Reformation, things really got rough.
-No wonder one sees distended limbs from Parmigianino, oversexed ideal beauty, and crowded scenes in which no one has a place to stand.
+No wonder one sees distended limbs from Parmigianino, oversexed ideal beauty, poetry as the art of love, and crowded scenes in which no one has a place to stand.
 Art loses even a center of attention, much less a nobility of human spirit.

 In the 1950s, another German historian, Walter Friedlaender, gave this picture a personal, expressive side.
 He pointed to a first generation of Mannerism, in the 1520s.
 For artists then, the distorted poses, all but drugged expressions, and spaces like a hall of mirrors reflected a heartfelt gamble.
 And he named the end of the century, the birth of the Baroque, Anti-Mannerism, for its discovery of a human drama amid the chaos.
 At least one recent historian has sought to discard the very idea of Mannerism, and indeed artists such as Orazio—or Hendrick Goltzius up in Haarlem—consciously turned to the Renaissance for models and motifs while pushing its virtuosity to the limits.
 Yet the late Renaissance, even as a continuous narrative, will have to include real conflicts and disruptions.